MUME/play-mume/README.md

 that allows the browser to only load the surrounding area instead of the whole 35k+ rooms.

-As the time of writing, that feature has yet to be included in a stable MMapper release.
-Instead, you can just grab the `mapdata` folder from a recent release `.zip`.
+MMapper has a feature to "Export Web Map" that will generate the required `mapdata` folder.
+Alternatively, you can grab the `mapdata` folder from a recent release `.zip`.

 ### Setting Up a Web Server